biopragmatics/oquat/docs/invalids/prefix/so.md

-# SGD
+# so: Sequence types and features ontology

+This page summarize the different resources that reference `so` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 10 resources,
-The following 1 variants were found: ['SO']
+1 variants on the standard prefix were found: ['SO'].

-## `bs`
+## `bs`: Biosapiens Protein Feature Ontology

-Identifiers for this prefix are given correctly in Biosapiens Protein Feature Ontology.
+Identifiers for this prefix are given incorrectly correctly in `bs`.

 | external_xref        |   usages_count | usages                                                                                                                                                                                                                                                                                                 |
 |----------------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|